Operations Between Selections

 Finding Records In Common (Intersection Set)

 The Intersection Set operation allows you to find all the records two or more marked selections have in common.
 For a record to be in the intersection, it must occur in all of the selection results you mark for processing.
 You can only intersect selection results which are from the same dataset, and table -- usually the Header table.
 The intersection process will produce an entirely new selection result to hold the records all the results have in common, leaving the original selection results as they were.
 This can be useful if, for example, you have two or more selection results, and you would like a composite result with the records which meet all of the conditions in the results you are considering.
-To intersect multiple results, start by opening the Selection Results window by clicking on the Results button of the DonorQuest toolbar.
+This is the equivalent of "ANDing" all the conditions of all the results you are intersecting.
+To intersect multiple results, open the Selection Results window by clicking on the Results button of the DonorQuest toolbar.
 Then, use the Mark button of the Selection Results window to mark all of the results you want to intersect.
 If you want to mark a lot of consecutive results, you can do so by typing Alt-M. Once you have marked all of the results you wish to intersect, click on the Selections menu, then choose Find Records Common To All Marked Results (Intersection Set).
-Enter a name for the new result to hold the common records and click Ok to complete the intersection.
+Enter a name for the new result to hold the common records and click OK to complete the intersection.

 Subtracting One Selection From Another (Difference Set)